 6.2.A.
 For each of its educational programs, the institution justifies and documents the qualifications of its faculty members. |

-Northwest Commission on Colleges and Universities (NWCCU) | 2.F.4 Consistent with its mission, core themes, programs, services, and characteristics, the institution employs appropriately qualified faculty sufficient in number to achieve its educational objectives, establish and oversee academic policies, and assure the integrity and continuity of its academic programs, wherever offered and however delivered. |
+Northwest Commission on Colleges and Universities (NWCCU) | 2.F.3 Consistent with its mission, programs, and services, the institution employs faculty, staff, and administrators sufficient in role, number, and qualifications to achieve its organizational responsibilities, educational objectives, establish and oversee academic policies, and ensure the integrity and continuity of its academic programs. |

 Institutions like yours from across accrediting regions have reviewed and confirmed that this framework allows them to satisfy their accrediting body.